Docker Health Checks on Distroless Containers with Rust

 P0-3: On any request failure, the tool should return an exit code of 1.

-Unfortunately, since v0.1.2 relied on panic! to register failures, the exit code for httpget was 101 on failures.
+on failures.
 This could be useful for some things (like being unable to build the async runtime) that represent unrecoverable errors in the setup, but everything else should set the right code.

 Luckily, Docker (like most platforms) seems to see a non-zero status code inherently as a failure, so the tool could be used until a fix was implemented.
 However, the behavior should not be relied on!
 It is possible that in the future, Docker could set exit codes that are neither 0 or 1 to mark health status as something else, like “unknown”.

-After some more fiddling with pipelines and implementing some better dev processes, httpget v0.1.6 was released with TLS support baked in (with rustls)
+After some more fiddling with pipelines and implementing some better dev processes, httpget v0.1.6

 use reqwest::Client;